Venoct-Euphrosyne/Chocolate-Minecraft-Better-than-Vanilla-/README.md

  - the butterfly items have an eating sound when used to place back down.

- - the butterfly will not spawn back in the same size variant as it was picked up in
+ - the butterfly will not spawn back in the same size variant as it was picked up in (Not fixable as its possible to document its scale data in the item)

 Adds fireflies!
 They spawn naturally in swamps (at night), and can be eaten by the frogs.
 Spawns in 8 color variants, which you can use dye to change their color as follows: